learn-co-students/ruby-collaborating-objects-lab-onl01-seng-pt-081720/README.md

 These are just a few hints and guidelines to help you through this lab.
 Rely on the guides here, refer to the previous Code Along on object relations, and **read the test output and test files**.
 Never forget to ask a question on Learn if you are stuck.
 Good luck!

-<a href='https://learn.co/lessons/ruby-collaborating-objects-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-collaborating-objects-lab' title='Ruby Collaborating Objects Lab'>Ruby Collaborating Objects Lab</a> on Learn.co and start learning to code for free.</p>